 When we think about limes, we might think about fresh margaritas or small islands in the Florida Keys.
 While those are both excellent uses of limes, they also give rise to an essential oil that is powerful and smells delicious.
 Limes are a fantastic fruit that produces impressive benefits for health and wellness!

-In this article, we’ll give you a background on lime essential oil, complete with the history of the lime, its chemical properties, and why all citrus essential oils should be a staple in your essential oil toolkit.
+In this article, we’ll give you a background on lime essential oil, complete with the history of lime, its chemical properties, and why all citrus essential oils should be a staple in your essential oil toolkit.

-Then, we’ll talk about the general health benefits of lime, its benefits to the skin, and the different uses for lime essential oil.
+Then, we’ll talk about the general health benefits of lime, its benefits to the skin, and the different uses of lime essential oil.
 We’ll go over what you should look for in a high-grade lime essential oil and answer some frequently asked questions about lime essential oil.

 So let’s dive in and check out all of the ways that lime essential oil can benefit us!

 - 1 A Description of Lime Essential Oil

 - 5 Lime Essential Oil Distilled Versus Cold-Pressed

 - 7 Limonene